bensheldon/island94-jekyll/_posts/2023-08-30-appropriately-using-rubys-thread-handle_interrupt.md

 Working on [GoodJob](https://github.com/bensheldon/good_job), I spend a lot of time thinking about multithreaded behavior in Ruby.
 One piece of Ruby functionality that I don’t see written about very often is `Thread.handle_interrupt`. _Big thanks to John Bachir and Matthew Draper for talking through its usage with me._

 **Some background about interrupts:** In Ruby, exceptions can be raised anywhere and at anytime in a thread by other threads (including the main thread, that’s how `timeout` works).
 Even `rescue` and  `ensure` blocks can be interrupted.
 Everywhere.
 Most of the time this isn’t something you need to think about (unless you’re [using Timeout](https://github.com/ankane/the-ultimate-guide-to-ruby-timeouts) or `rack-timeout` or doing explicit multithreaded code).
-But if you are, it’s important to understand and think defensively.
+But if you are, it’s important to think and code defensively.

 Starting with an example: